Simulated Workplace

 Shadow a professional and understand how a skill is applied practically.

-Real-world case study
+Real-world case studies

 Step 3

-Learn real-world problem-solving through an interactive use case.
+Learn real-world problem-solving through interactive use cases.

 Step 4